getAlby/hub/README.md

 ✅ `pay_keysend`

 ⚠️ `make_invoice`
-- ⚠️ invoice in response missing (TODO)
+- ⚠️ does not match spec

 ⚠️ `lookup_invoice`
-- ⚠️ invoice in response missing (TODO)
-- ⚠️ response does not match spec, missing fields
+- ⚠️ does not match spec

 ✅ `list_transactions`
 - ⚠️ from and until in request not supported